cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to view a full list of item they have added to their shopping cart.
+- Users should be able to view a complete list of the item they have added to their shopping cart.

 Implementation:

 - Create a context file to create a dictionary to store the added item.
-- When user click the link on the navbar, they will see a complete list of the items they added.
+- When users click the link on the navbar, they will see a complete list of the items they added.
-- The shopping card page should have button to return to shop, ajust button and to payment page.
+- The shopping cart page should have a button to return to the shop, a button to adjust and remove products, and a button to the payment page.

 <br>